Introduction to Java Struts 2 Framework

-What Are Struts?
+What are Struts?

-Struts 2 Framework
+Java Struts 2 Framework

 Struts2 Framework is a popular web application framework that is based on the MVC design pattern.
-It is not just a new version of Struts 1, but it is also a fully rewrite of the Struts architecture.
+It is not just a new version of Struts 1, but it is also a full rewrite of the Struts architecture.

 Initially, the Webwork framework started with the Struts framework and its motto was to render a well-developed and enhanced framework that is built on Struts in order to design web development easier for the developers.
 After a certain while, the Struts community and the Webwork framework both joined hands to create the famous Struts2 framework.

-Struts 2 Framework Features
+Struts 2 Features

-- POJO Forms and POJO Actions − You can use any POJO to receive the form input with the help of Struts 2. you can also see any POJO as an Action class.
+- POJO Forms and POJO Actions − You can use any POJO to receive the form input with the help of Struts 2.
+You can also see any POJO as an Action class.

 - Profiling − Struts2 provides integral profiling to debug and profile the application.
-With the help of built-in debugging tools, Struts also provides an integrated debugging.
+With the help of built-in debugging tools, Struts also provides integrated debugging.